straightupjac/nft-merkle-allowlist-scaffold/web/README.md

 Deployed to [nextjs-mui5.vercel.app](https://nextjs-mui5.vercel.app/)

 ## Prerequisites
 1. Have access to a deployed ERC721 smart contract and its contract abi information.
+Head over to [`/contracts`](/contracts) if you don't have one set up.
 2. Have an infura account set-up (the free one works!)

 Make a copy of `.sample-env` and fill it out.